Methodist (Also Listed as Evangelical United Brethren)

 Parents: Mr. & Mrs. Samuel G. Umstot, Sr., Keyser, West Virginia

 ROTC – Potomac State College of WVU and Shepherd University 1958 - 1962

 Regular Army – Enlisted 1966

-Died During Hostile Actins of Serious Wounds Sustained From Small Arms Fire / Gun or RPG Round.
+Died During an ambush from Hostile Actions due to Serious Wounds Sustained From Small Arms Fire / Gun or RPG Round.
 Died in the Binh Long Province, U.S. Military Region 3 (III Corps).
 Killed near the Loc Ninh Special Forces Camp, during The Battle of LOC NINH IV (11 Sept – 15 Sept 1968).